Your cart is currently empty!

 Clare Valley History and Heritage

-It should be no surprise that the Clare Valley was a desirable address for the wealthy would be pastoralists when South Australia was first settled by Europeans.
-The region was prize sheep country, and the legacy of the pioneers is there for all to see by visiting Martindale Hall, only 10 minutes from Watervale, or the working farm Bungaree Station to the north, and Anlaby Station near Kapunda.
+It should be no surprise that the Clare Valley was a desirable address for the wealthy pastoralists and miners when South Australia was first settled by Europeans.
+The region was prize sheep country and copper mines.
+This legacy is there for all to see by visiting Martindale Hall, only 10 minutes from Watervale, the working farm Bungaree Station to the north, and Anlaby Station near Kapunda.